German economy, environment ministers agree to curb energy price rises, pre-election

 New plants, individual consumers and energy-intensive industry should contribute in equal measure to a dampening of the costs of the switch to renewable energy sources, the spokesman said in a statement.

-He said the envisaged measures would save to 1.86 billion euros (1.6 billion pounds) for 2014.
+He said the envisaged measures would save to 1.86 billion euros for 2014.

 It was unclear if opposition parties, who could block legislation in the Bundesrat upper house, will agree.
 Ministers from Germany's 16 federal states meet for talks on the measures with Altmaier on Thursday.